 All of Facing the Future’s materials are intended to help increase students’ capacity to become actively engaged in community issues.
 The curriculum materials include ideas for connecting classroom learning to community action and other forms of civic engagement.
 Additionally, the teachers guides include step by step strategies to help you design authentic, community-based learning opportunities for your students, develop service learning projects, and to access resources in your community.

 What is Facing the Future's bias?

-While Facing the Future is a non-partisan organization, we promote systems thinking through positive, solutions-based programming.
-Facing the Future believes that many of the critical global issues affecting the world are interrelated, so we takes a systems approach in presenting them.
-Students are encouraged to think critically about these connections.
-The goal is to help students learn how to think, not what to think.
+Facing the Future materials employ a positive, solutions-based approach to helping learners develop critical thinking, problem solving, and systems thinking skills that will enable them to effectively engage with the various the various community and global issues we face today..
+Students are encouraged to think critically about the way many of the challenges we face in the world today are interconnected.
+Our goal is to help students learn how to think, not what to think.
 Facing the Future materials are carefully referenced and include perspectives from across the political spectrum.
 As a result, Facing the Future’s materials are in use in a wide variety of classrooms in a wide variety of communities.
-Facing the Future also emphasizes personal engagement through service learning projects, so that students feel empowered to shape their future.

 How does Facing the Future curriculum align with current educational research and best teaching practices?

 All Facing the Future curriculum resources are developed for teachers, by teachers, with best teaching and learning practices in mind.
 The lesson plans and unit plans in our materials promote research validated instructional practices designed to engage all learners, including learners from culturally and linguistically diverse backgrounds.